 A regular day's work shall generally consist of eight (8) hours, excluding the meal period.
 Overtime shall be paid for all actual hours worked in excess of forty (40) in one week in accordance with Federal Fair Labor Standards Act (FLSA) and state law.
 Any work performed in excess of forty (40) hours per week, for bargaining unit employees, shall be paid at the rate of time and one half (1 1/2).
 For the purposes of computing overtime pay, the regular rate of pay shall include any applicable shift differential or hourly incentive.
-Overtime work shall be offered on a seniority basis by classification for open posted shifts.
+Overtime work shall be offered on a departmental seniority basis to bargaining unit employees by classification for open posted shifts before overtime is offered to agency personnel.
 An employee may decline to respond to a call in on a day off without penalty.

-Overtime must be requested and authorized by the employee's supervisor or facility CEO prior to overtime hours being worked.
+Overtime must be authorized in advance by the employee's supervisor or facility CEO prior to overtime hours being worked.
 While the Employer retains the right to manage its overtime expenditures, the Employer will not unreasonably reschedule or reassign shifts once the Employer approves an employee's overtime hours.

 Employees are expected to work any overtime as requested to meet the needs of the business, unless an employee cannot work overtime due to reasonable extenuating circumstances, e.g. fatigue, family care, medical or other previously scheduled appointments which may not be conveniently rescheduled.
-No overtime shall be worked unless approved in advance.